-A. Use, possession, buying or selling drugs, alcohol and/or tobacco.
+- A. Use, possession, buying or selling drugs, alcohol, tobacco or tobacco like products (e cigarettes, vapes).
 This includes use, possession, buying or selling of controlled substances, street drugs and performance enhancing substances (PES).
 The suspension will be eighteen (18) calendar weeks including suspension from all performances, activities or competitions.
+This includes all co-curricular school activities held during this period. - B. Attendance at events/parties where drugs and alcohol are being consumed or taken by minors.
+A minimum suspension will be for one-third (1/3) of performances, activities or competitions.
 This includes all co-curricular school activities held during this period.

-- B. Attendance at events/parties where drugs and alcohol are being consumed or taken by minors.
-A minimum suspension will be for one-third (1/3) of performances, activities or competitions.
-This includes all co-curricular school activities held during this period. - C. The student will be required to practice with the group.
+C. The student will be required to practice with the group.